Majors in Social and Behavioral Science

 - To explore with the student career paths in psychology and related fields.

-To help accomplish these goals, the major is imbedded in a liberal arts program and is committed to mainstream scientific psychology.
+To help accomplish these goals, the major is embedded in a liberal arts program and is committed to mainstream scientific psychology.
 The empirical method of research is thus the model of preference.
 During his/her studies, the student of psychology has the unique opportunity to relate psychological knowledge to other fields of study.
 This opportunity should aid the student in relating psychological knowledge not only toward the direction and quality of life in general, but also toward the growth and enrichment of oneself.
 The student is thereby encouraged to examine these issues within the context of the major.

 Bachelor of Science in Education/Social Science